apollo

 Caution

 Sainzen-K (AS) Capsule is not recommended for children under 10 years of age.
-For them dose has to be adjusted and recommended by a child specialist only.
+For them, the dose must be adjusted and recommended only by a child specialist.

 bannner image